-Tier Standard retail cost sharing (in-network) (up to a 30-day supply) Standard mail order cost-sharing (up to a 30-day supply) Preferred mail order cost sharing (up to a 30-day supply) Long-term care (LTC) cost sharing (up to a 31-day supply) Out-of- network cost sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-Sharing Tier 4 (Non-Preferred Drugs) includes non-preferred brand and non-preferred generic drugs.
-42% 42% 42% 42% 42% Cost-Sharing Tier 5 (Specialty Tier) includes high cost brand and generic drugs.
-Drugs in this tier are not eligible for exceptions for payment at a lower tier.
-25% 25% 25% 25% 25% Cost-Sharing Tier 6 (Select Care Drugs) includes some generic and brand drugs commonly used to treat specific chronic conditions or to prevent disease (vaccines). \$0 \$0 \$0 \$0 \$0
+Tier Standard retail cost sharing (in-network) (up to a 30-day supply) Preferred retail cost sharing (in-network) (up to a 30-day supply) Standard mail order cost-sharing (up to a 30-day supply) Preferred mail order cost sharing (up to a 30-day supply) Long-term care (LTC) cost sharing (up to a 31-day supply) Out-of- network cost sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-Sharing Tier 6 (Select Care Drugs) includes some generic and brand drugs commonly used to treat specific chronic conditions or to prevent disease (vaccines). \$0 \$0 \$0 \$0 \$0 \$0